tparchman/F22_BIOL792_coursepage/week6_pythonI/python_1_primer.md

 - controlling float precision
 - using the interactive prompt to test code in the terminal
 - `help()` and `dir()`
-- Haddock and Dunn chapter 8, and first few pages of chapter 9
+- Haddock and Dunn chapter 8, and first half of chapter 9
 <p>&nbsp;</p>

 # 1. Installing/updating to python 3 current version